aws-samples/aws-saas-factory-postgresql-rls/README.md

 ## Prerequisites
 This sample is written in Java.
 You will need a functioning [Java 11](https://aws.amazon.com/corretto/) install and Maven 3.x or newer to compile the Lambda functions used as CloudFormation custom resources.
 You will also need an AWS account that you have administrative access to in order to run the CloudFormation templates.

 This sample creates resources in your account that are not included in the AWS free tier.
 Please clean up these resources after experimenting to minimize costs.

 ## Getting Started
+1. You will need an S3 bucket in the same Region where you're going to deploy the sample.
+You can use an existing bucket or create a new one.

-1. You will need an EC2 KeyPair in the same Region where you're going to deploy the sample.
+2. You will optionally need an EC2 KeyPair in the same Region where you're going to deploy the sample.
 You can use an existing key pair or create a new one.

-2. You will need an S3 bucket in the same Region where you're going to deploy the sample.
-You can use an existing bucket or create a new one.
+Provide a key pair if you want to interact with the database from the command line using psql.

 3. Clone the repository and, using Maven (or your favorite IDE with Maven support), clean and package the 4 lambda projects.
 ```shell